ronpang/Smart-Plant-WIZnet-Ethernet-HAT-Raspberry-PI-PICO-/README.md

 ```

 ### 6. Adafruit IO dashboard setup
-It is required to register a (account) before using the Dashboard.
+It is required to register a [account][link-register] before using the Dashboard.

-After the account is opened, you could create your own dashboard by creating your (feeds and blocks) from Adafruit IO
+After the account is opened, you could create your own dashboard by creating your [feeds and blocks][link-register] from Adafruit IO

 #### Smart Plant Adafruit IO setup:
 **Feeds setup:** Try to name your feeds name is the same as your subscribe/publish name.